d2d-weizhi/project-flow/README.md

 ## Key Features:

 - **Task Management**: Create, edit, delete, and assign tasks with detailed descriptions and statuses.
-- **Filtering & Search**: Easily find tasks based on status, assignee, or keywords.
 - **Mock API Integration**: Simulates real-world API interactions for data persistence.
-- **State Management with Redux Toolkit**: Ensures efficient and predictable data flow.
+- **State Management with Reducer**: Ensures efficient and predictable data flow.
 - **Responsive Design**: Optimised for both desktop and mobile devices.
-- **Unit & Component Testing**:  Includes comprehensive tests to ensure code quality and functionality.

 ## Included Features:
-- **Drag-and-Drop Reordering**: Intuitively prioritise and reorder tasks within lists.
-- **User Role Management**:  Implement different permission levels for admins and regular users.
+- **Unique User Sessions**:  Providing user persisted sessions to store their tasks.
 - **Theme Persistence**: Allow users to choose and save their preferred light or dark theme.

+## What's not Included:

+Due to time constraints, some of the following features/functionalities were not implemented.
+They include:
+- User Access
+- Filtering & Search

 ---